Hawkbawk/spotify-cli/README.md

 A (barebones) Spotify CLI, done for Hackweek at Instructure, in Go.

-Currently supports searching for tracks, artist's, and albums, browsing and playing the current user's playlists, and adjusting playback state.
+Currently, supports searching for tracks and artists, browsing and playing the current user's playlists, adjusting playback state (play, pause, next, previous), and transferring playback to another device.

 ## Installation